Hyperspectral Unmixing via Deep Autoencoder Networks for a Generalized Linear-Mixture/Nonlinear-Fluctuation Model: Introduction

 In recent years, deep learning has demonstrated its superior performance in addressing various nonlinear problems compared to classical methods.
 Researchers have also investigated the use of deep neural networks in hyperspectral image analysis.
-Particular attention has been focused on the hyperspectral image classification problem ~\cite{chen2014deep,mou2017deep,chen2015spectral}.
+Particular attention has been focused on the hyperspectral image classification problem~\cite{chen2014deep,mou2017deep,chen2015spectral}.
 However, despite the recognized potential of neural networks for solving inverse problems, only a handful of studies have applied neural networks for addressing the spectral unmixing problem.
 Among these, classifier models have been applied to spectral unmixing~\cite{licciardi2011pixel,zhang2018hyperspectral}, but this approach requires a training set with known ground-truths, which must often be generated by theoretical models.
 In addition, autoencoder networks have also been applied to the blind spectral unmixing problem.
 An autoencoder is a network that learns to compress an input into a short code which can be uncompressed into something that is close to the original input.
 Internally, it has a hidden layer that describes that short dimensional code used to represent the input data for reconstructing the output data.
 This is ideally suited for conducting spectral unmixing because this process can also be considered as finding a low dimensional representation (abundance fractions) of hyperspectral data.
-For example, approaches employing autoencoder networks have exhibited good performance in determining both endmembers and abundance fractions~\cite{1guo2015hyperspectral,1palsson2018hyperspectral,1qu2017spectral,1qu2018udas,1su2017nonnegative,1su2018stacked}.
-However, these approaches are specifically designed to address the linear unmixing problem, and therefore fail to make use of the superior potential of neural networks for addressing nonlinear problems, while linear unmixing is readily addressed using classical methods.
-These issues were addressed in our previous work~\cite{NAE2019}, where we designed an autoencoder network for conducting blind nonlinear unmixing.
-This work considered a post-nonlinear spectral mixture, where the post-nonlinearity was modeled by the decoder part of the autoencoder.
-In there, pretraining and learning rate adjustment techniques were required to ensure the effectiveness of the decoder, and the nonlinear model represented by the decoder was not sufficiently general to cover multiple nonlinear cases.
+For example, approaches employing autoencoder networks have exhibited good performance in determining both endmembers and abundance fractions\cite{1guo2015hyperspectral,1palsson2018hyperspectral,1qu2017spectral,1qu2018udas,1su2017nonnegative,1su2018stacked,ozkan2018endnet,borsoi2019deep}.